ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ![External retest sent](screenshots/ticket03-09-external-retest-sent.png)
 ![External delivery verified](screenshots/ticket03-10-external-verification.png)

-**Root cause:** Two separate issues — the list had no members, and it was also configured to reject external senders by default. **Resolution:** Both had to be identified and fixed independently; fixing only one would have left the client's original complaint unresolved.
+**Root cause:** Two separate issues.
+The list had no members, and it was also configured to reject external senders by default. **Resolution:** Both had to be identified and fixed independently; fixing only one would have left the client's original complaint unresolved.

 ---